Mian Dido Jamwal: Rebellion

 In 1808, the Dogra rulers of Jammu were defeated in the Battle of Jammu against the Sikhs and Jammu came under the rule of Ranjit Singh, ruler of the Sikh Empire.
 Mian Dido was disturbed as he thought of the Sikh conquest as an insult to the dignity and prestige of the natives.
 Hence, he decided to organize the common people in a rebellion against Sikh authority.
 Mian Dido, along with his father Mian Hazara, were successful in raising the local peasants and zamindars against Sikh rule.
 The ballads on Mian Dido describe how the rebels damaged the integrity of Sikh rule in Jammu by plundering towns and villages, frustrating the tax collection process of the tax officials, robbing merchants and traders, murdering government servants and the zamindars refused to pay their dues.

 The rebellion rapidly became popular as the common people viewed Mian Dido's rebellion as a fight for their honour and dignity.
 He became a figure somewhat similar to Robin Hood, a legendary outlaw of Europe.

 He regularly attacked the town of Jammu, which had a Sikh garrison of about 2,000 men, with varying numbers- 2,000 to 50-60 outlaws.
-Inspired by his victories, other social groups of Jammu such as the Chib Rajputs and Bhows flared up in revolt.
+Inspired by his regular victories over sikhs, other rajput clans of Jammu such as the Chib Rajputs and Bhaus flared up in revolt and Forced sikh to flee from jammu.

 Several ballads were composed in praise of his deeds,one of which is given below: